apache/superset/RELEASING/README.md

 # Apache Releases

-You'll probably want to run these commands manually and understand what they do prior to doing so.
+Until things settle and we create scripts that streamline this, you'll probably want to run these commands manually and understand what they do prior to doing so.

-For coordinating on releases, on more operational topics that require more synchronous communications, we tend to use the `#apache-releases` channel on the Superset Slack.
+For coordinating on releases, on operational topics that require more synchronous communications, we recommend using the `#apache-releases` channel on the Superset Slack.
 People crafting releases and those interested in partaking in the process should join the channel.